lovetingyuan/vite-base-full-url/README.md

 # vite-base-full-url
-set full url in vite, but seems not work in development
+set full url in vite, but seems not work in development, I need the src is full url including host

 ```javascript
 export default defineConfig({